 Airsoft pistols are everything you’d want in a secondary.
 They’re light, reliable, and easy to carry.

-- I’ve seen airsoft pistols break because people wanted to save a couple of bucks (I even wrote a guide on how much you should expect to pay for an airsoft gun because of this).
+- I’ve seen airsoft pistols break because people wanted to save a couple of bucks and buy one on amazon (I even wrote a guide on how much you should expect to pay for an airsoft gun because of this).

 - I’ve seen people buy airsoft pistols that broke after a couple of uses with no way to repair them.

-In this guide I’ll cover everything you need to know before buying an airsoft pistol online (which you can do here), so you can avoid throwing your money away on a pistol that won’t last.
+In this guide I’ll cover everything you need to know about buying the best airsoft pistol online, so you can avoid throwing your money away on a piece of junk that won’t last you more than one airsoft match.

 Let’s get started.